Krachn/PortfolioAlt/doc/user_manual.md

 * The Techniques Page (`/techniques`)
   * Contains a list of all techniques used throughout all projects, followed by a list of all project that use that certain technique.
   * Clicking a project name will take you to that project's project page.
   * Clicking a technique name will take you to the list page filtered by the technique you clicked.
-Why you'd do that is way past me.